caprica/spa-spring-angular/README.md

   },
 ```

-And then as usual to run the development version of the application (use port 4200 rather than 8080):
+And then as usual to run the development version of the application (use port 4200 by default rather than 8080):

 ```
 cd src/main/app